 As necessary measures taken to slow the spread show positive results, the resumption of critical health services for children, including immunization and birth registration, will be essential for their well-being.
 Our response to COVID-19 must be one that strengthens health systems for the long run.

 2. Reach vulnerable children with water, sanitation and hygiene

-3. Keep children learning
+3. Keep children and young people learning

 5. Protect children from violence, exploitation and abuse